 Quick Facts

-• Most Valuable Card: Tournament Black Luster Soldier (est. $2 million)
+- Most Valuable Card: Tournament Black Luster Soldier (reported ~$2 million).

-• Key Value Driver: Scarcity.
-Most valuable cards are one-of-a-kind prize cards.
+- Key Value Driver: Scarcity.
+The top cards are one-of-a-kind or tournament prize cards with populations often under 100.

 Why These Cards Matter